 Each file name consists of a string of four characters and a sequential number from 0001 to 9999.
-You can set whether to continue the sequential numbering for the file name even if a new folder is created in [Sequential Numbering] of [File No.] in the 3⁄44 menu.
+You can set whether to continue the sequential numbering for the file name even if a new folder is created in [Sequential Numbering] of [File No.] in the 34 menu.

 Continues the sequential numbering for the file name even if a new folder is created.

-Returns the file number of the first image saved to a folder to 0001 each time a new folder is created.
+Returns the file number of the first image saved to a folder to 0001 each time a new folder is created. folder to 0001 each time a new folder is created.